huang-yi/shadowfax/README.md

 2. Register service provider(Optional)

-You need to register the service provider manually, if the Laravel/Lumen is less than 5.5:
+You need to register the service provider manually, if the Laravel/Lumen version is less than 5.5:

 ```php
 <?php